The KEEP Experience

 Lunch: Chicken Nuggets w/BBQ Sauce, Beans, Corn, Pineapple Cup, Milk

-Dinner: Spaghetti, Green Beans, French Roll, Strawberry Ice Cream, Apple Juice
+Dinner: Spaghetti, Green Beans, French Roll, Brownies, Apple Juice

-Breakfast: Scrambled Eggs, Corn Tortilla, Peach Cup, Juice/Milk
+Breakfast: Scrambled Eggs, Corn Tortilla, Strawberries in Season, Peach Cup, Juice/Milk

 Lunch: Hot Dogs, Sun Chips, Apple, Green Salad w/ Italian,Milk

-Afternoon Snack: Graham Crackers, String Cheese, Grape Juice
+Afternoon Snack: Animal Crackers, String Cheese, Grape Juice

 Breakfast: Cheese Omelette, Potato Wedge, Cereal Bowl, Applesauce Cup, Juice/Milk